What are the Ethical & Religious Directives (ERDs)?

 According to Healthlaw.org, The Ethical & Religious Directives for Catholic Health Care Services (ERDs) are directives promulgated by the United States Conference of Catholic Bishops to govern Catholic health facilities.
 The ERDs present “a theological basis for the Catholic health care ministry,” governing the way health care is delivered in Catholic health facilities and systems, including hospitals, clinics, and managed care organizations.

-How do Catholic hospitals apply the ERDs?
+How do Catholic hospitals apply ERDs?

 It depends.
 Some are quite literal, while others are less restrictive.
 A variety of factors drive the variations: the decisions of local Bishops with authority over the hospitals, disagreement among theologians about the proper interpretation of the ERDs, market forces, & sometimes simply by quietly performing prohibited services on a case-by-case basis.